 The Family and Medical Leave Act (FMLA) requires some employers to grant employees up to 12 weeks of unpaid leave each year for specific health and family reasons.
 While FMLA leave is not a type of bereavement leave, employees might be able to use FMLA leave during times of loss.

-Employees in Oregon can use the leave to make funeral arrangements, attend the funeral, or to grieve the family member’s death.
+Employees in Oregon can use the leave to make funeral arrangements, attend the funeral, or grieve the family member’s death.
 For more information about Oregon’s bereavement leave policy, you should reference the Oregon Family Leave Act.

 What to include in your bereavement time off policy